Biao-Gong/markdowntest/readme2.md

 The project is currently in its early stages.
 While some preliminary results have been promising, substantial progress is needed to achieve seamless integration of understanding and generation.
 Both the code and models require further refinement and optimization, which is why we have chosen to open-source the project.
 We invite contributions from the community to help enhance and develop it collaboratively.
 If you have any suggestions or identify issues within the code, please contribute via Pull Requests.
 Thank you for your support and interest!

 ## Open Collaboration
-We're open-sourcing Ming-unify to accelerate progress toward AGI, featuring:
+We're open-sourcing Ming-Lite-Uni to accelerate progress toward AGI, featuring:
 - 📂 Full model weights & test code
 - 🧩 Modular architecture for easy extension
 - 📊 Comprehensive benchmarks (vs GPT-4V, SDXL, etc.)